EDCD/EDDI/SpeechResponder/Variables.md

     - `localisedname` localised name of the mission
     - `type` localized type (altruism, delivery, massacre, etc) of the mission
     - `status` localized status (active, complete, failed) of the mission
-    - `faction` faction issuing the mission
+    - `faction` name of the faction issuing the mission
     - `originsystem` origin system of the mission
     - `originstation` origin station of the mission
     - `originreturn` true if the commander must return to origin to complete the mission